tomkerkhove/promitor/docs/configuration/v2.x/metrics/generic-azure-resource.md

 You can declare to scrape a generic Azure resource via the `Generic` resource type.

-The following fields need to be provided:
+Promitor simplifies defining resource uris by using the subscription & resource group defined in `azureMetadata` so that your configuration is small & readable.

+Mandatory fields :

 - `resourceUri` - The uri of the Azure resource to scrape.

+Optional fields :

+- `resourceGroupName` - the resource group for this resource.
+It overrides the one defined in `azureMetadata`.
+- `subscriptionId` - the subscription ID for this resource.
+It overrides the one defined in `azureMetadata`.
 - `filter` - The filter to use to have fine-grained metrics.
-Example:
-  `EntityName eq 'orders'`

-Promitor simplifies defining resource uris by using the subscription & resource group defined in `azureMetadata` so that your configuration is small & readable.
+Example: `EntityName eq 'orders'`.
+See [Azure Monitor REST API Filter Syntax](https://docs.microsoft.com/en-us/rest/api/monitor/filter-syntax).

 Example: